hslu-ige-laes/lcm/docs/docs/quickStartGuide/configuration.md

 ---

 # Configuration
-## Step 1: App Configuration
+## Step 1: Application configuration
-1. Navigate to `Settings > App Configuration` in the sidebar.
+1. Navigate to `Settings > App Configuration` in the sidebar
-1. Choose the `Building Type` and set the `Building altitude`
+1. Choose the appropriate `Building Type` and set the `Building altitude`
 1. Click `Save settings in configApp.csv`

-## Step 2: Building Hierarchy
+## Step 2: Define building hierarchy
-The application works with hierarchical elements:
+In the lcm application, buildings are defined hierarchically.
+For instance:
-- for example a room temperature sensor belongs to a specific room and
+- A room temperature sensor belongs to a given room
-- a room belongs to a flat
+- A room belongs to a given flat
+- Etc.

-For our example we create one flat with multiple rooms.
+Example: Define one flat with multiple rooms.

-1. Navigate to `Settings > Building Hierarchy` in the sidebar.
+1. Navigate to `Settings > Building Hierarchy` in the sidebar
 1. Click `Add new`
-1. Fill the fields as follows<br>
+1. Fill in the form as follows<br>
    <img src="https://raw.githubusercontent.com/hslu-ige-laes/lcm/master/docs/assets/images/settingsBldgHierarchy_01.PNG" style="border:1px solid lightgrey"/>
 1. Click `Add new flat`

-Continue to see how you can add a data source.
+Press "Next" in order to learn how to add a data source.

 [Next](https://hslu-ige-laes.github.io/lcm/docs/quickStartGuide/addDataSource/){: .btn .btn-green }